The Indigenous Cow

-The Pahari cows are rapidly disappearing, being replaced by buffalo and exotic breeds.
-The Himalayan cows were grazing on herbs and medicinal plants and produced an invaluable nutritional and medicinal herbal milk, potent urine and dung.
-The exotic breeds require external input, concentrates and are producing a very different milk, urin and dung.
-We are enclosing an article on the desi cow milk dilema and are refering to the publication on this topic and available on our shopping site.
+The Indigenous Cow and it’s herbal produce is rapidly disappearing and being replaced by buffaloes and other exotic breeds.
+The indigenous Himalayan cows used to graze on herbs and medicinal plants and produced an invaluable nutritional and medicinal herbal milk as well as potent urine and dung.
+The exotic breeds require higher external inputs, concentrates and produce a very different quality of milk, urine and cowdung, quantity rather than quality.
+Below is an article on the desi cow milk dilemma, a publication on this topic is available on our shopping site.

 Posted on: 4 Jul, 2014